 Skalnaté Pleso.
 This alpine lake is located near Tatranská Lomnica.
 To get here, you can hike up or ride the cable car.

 Slovak Paradise.
-Located in Slovensky Raj National Park, this is a very unique outdoor obstacle course.
+Located in Slovensky Raj National Park, Slovak Paradise is a very unique outdoor obstacle course.
 With long, wooden ladders and metal catwalks attached to vertical cliffs, you can spend days hiking and climbing through gorges and up waterfalls.
 This park is located about 35 minutes south of the High Tatras.
-Learn more here.

 Where to Stay in the High Tatras